 - Parents, or those with parental responsibility, can request to access to their child's educational record (which includes most information about a pupil).
 The academy should make this information available within 15 school days of receipt of a written request. - Academies are not legally obliged to provide this information.
-However, this will be determined on an individual case by case basis. - Where it is not clear that a request relates solely to accessing educational records, advice should be sought from the DPO prior to disclosure.
+However, this will be

+• Where it is not clear that a request relates solely to accessing educational records, advice should be sought from the DPO prior to disclosure.